Master of Science in Occupational Therapy

 View the Total Program Costs for a projection of costs from year one through completion of the program.

-Master's Degree Level Occupational Therapy Program (Applicant Program)
+Master's Degree Level Occupational Therapy Program (Developing Program)

-The entry-level occupational therapy master’s degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org .
-The program must be granted Candidacy Status, have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The entry-level occupational therapy master’s degree program has applied for accreditation and has been granted Preaccreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org .
+The program must complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
-Students must complete Level II fieldwork within 24 months following completion of the didactic portion of the program.

 Page last updated January 19, 2022